-The eligible telecommunication carriers or ETC are the designated mobile operator companies to provide the Lifeline services to the qualified household and in return, they take the government subsidies.
+The eligible telecommunication carriers (ETC) are the designated mobile operator companies to provide Lifeline services to the qualified household and in return, they take government subsidies.

 Since the Lifeline service only provides the monthly expenditure for mobile phone services, the ETC has no obligation to provide facilities like new smartphones, international calls, multilingual customer services, etc. and these facilities fully depend on the ETCs and their own custom policies.

-The basic features covered by any Lifeline service provider are free to talk time and text messages.
-However, there are few services that may vary from one operator to another.
+The basic features covered by any Lifeline service provider are free talk time and text messages.
+However, there are a few services that may vary from one operator to another.
 These issues include:

-Mobile data: for Lifeline-only customers, the amount of mobile internet data is not specified by the FCC and hence different operators have different discounts offer or free cellphone plans.
+for Lifeline-only customers, the amount of mobile internet data is not specified by the FCC and hence different operators have different discounts offered or free cellphone plans.
 You should look for the maximum volume and speed of the data.